|Position:||Bobby Clark Head Coach of Men's Soccer|

 Riley received his NSCAA Advanced National Diploma in 2009 and recently received his USSF A License.

-He resides in Hanover with his wife, Caitlin, and daughter, Georgina.
+He resides in Hanover with his wife, Caitlin, daughter, Georgina and his son Prescott.